Power Quest (video game): Plot

 As the game begins, school is over for the player character (who is never named) and his friend Louis.
 Summer vacation has begun, and Louis hears about an upcoming tournament involving modelers and is excited about his chances.
 He is dismayed, however, when he remembers that the player's allowance cannot cover the cost of a model.
 He has been saving for quite some time and only has enough for one part.
 The duo then return to the player's house, whose mother has a surprise for him.
 He has won the grand prize in the model contest that he entered.
 The grand prize is one model of his choosing.
 Filled with confidence from his new model, the two decide to enter the tournament.

 Since the tournament will not be starting for quite some time, the two decide to warm up on the other modelers around town.
-After several victories, the two hear rumors about a no good group called "The Hyena Gang" who use cheap and under-handed tricks to win and steal people's money.
+After several victories, the two hear rumors about a no-good group called "The Hyena Gang" who use cheap and under-handed tricks to win and steal people's money.
 Several Hyena Gang members eventually meet up with the player and are bested at his remote control.
 The last gang member that is defeated warns the main character that their boss will not be bested so easily.
 Heading to the playground the leaders of The Hyena Gang are found.
 The first member that is fought at the playground is the Colonel, a high leveled member of the gang (perhaps General's right-hand man).
 The leader of the gang, General, then steps forward to challenge the player and punish him for harassing his boys.
 First, however, he has the Scientist turn on a suspicious machine.
 General the defeats the player who leaves and goes to the local shop.
 Surprisingly, the shop owner knows how to defeat The Hyena Gang.
-He reveals that they use radio waves to disrupt a persons communications with their robots, making it impossible to beat them.
+He reveals that they use radio waves to disrupt a person's communications with their robots, making it impossible to beat them.
 However, he knows of a way to block these radio waves, by painting the player's robot with a special paint.
 The player then returns to the playground and defeats General, thus forcing The Hyena Gang to retreat from the town.

 After more bouts with the local modelers, the player and Louis are approached by a girl named Ann who challenges them.
 Louis loses quickly and runs away.
 Ann muses that men are just as fragile, if not more than women.
 After Ann leaves, another girl approaches the player and mentions that Ann has never lost to a boy in a robot fight.